Shinto in Korea: Introduction of shrines

 After the Japan-Korea treaty of 1910, Korea was fully under Japanese rule.
 In turn, the Governor-General responsible for managing Korea for Imperial Japan was empowered to expand the use of shrines there.
 A year later, a police report on shrine activities in Korea stated that "shrines are established for the purpose of the protection of local areas, and are deeply revered among many residents.
 Shrines are managed along with other civic groups by the local association of Japanese residents."

-In 1913, to mark the anniversary of the occupation, members of the Korean royal family presented an offering to Amaterasu at a Shinto shrine in Seoul, signaling their subordination to the Japanese government.
+In 1913, to mark the anniversary of the occupation, members of the Korean royal family presented an offering to Amaterasu at Keijō Shrine in Seoul, signaling their subordination to the Japanese government.
 Meanwhile, Japanese expatriates at this time were protective of Japanese customs, and reluctant to engage or inform Koreans about shrine practices, despite government orders to promote them, and the Japanese government struggled to incorporate Korean nationals into leadership roles at the shrines.

 Chōsen Shrine, in Seoul, was built in 1920 and was named an Imperial Shrine in 1925 (a few months ahead of completion).
 It was the first Korean shrine to be funded by the state, and was established as the first in a series of national shrines to be built in each Korean province.
 By the 1930s, it was the Korean Governor-General's policy to build a Shinto shrine in every village in Korea, and the total reached 995 by the end of the Japanese occupation in 1945.
 This was 57 percent of all shrines Japan built outside of Japan during the war.
 These shrines were more aggressive in their outreach to locals than the expatriate-led shrines had been before.

 Compulsory attendance

 In 1925, primary school students and staff were required to attend local shrines as part of an "Imperial subject-making" initiative, kōminka seisaku.
 In 1936, shrine worship was made compulsory for university students as well.
 Schools refusing to participate in these trips could be closed.
 Under the National Mobilization law of 1938, laws requiring Christian schools to visit shrines were expanded to include all Christians.
-That September, members of a Presbyterian church in Korea were forced to visit a shrine by soldiers with bayonets.
+That September, members of a Presbyterian church in Korea were forced to visit a shrine at bayonet point.